Group of women laughing seated at a table 7 Tips to Improve Working Mothers’ Mental Health Mompowerment

 Why do we need to share more tips to improve working mothers’ mental health?

-You might not have known the statistics, but you likely felt exhausted, overwhelmed, uncertain, etc. during the past two years.
-Instead of focusing on the information side of things, I want to share tips to help you during this stressful moment.
+You might not have known the statistics, but you likely felt exhausted and overwhelmed.
+And now there is a layer of uncertainty in the marketplace because of things like rising costs and changes in policies (e.g., return to office, etc.).
+You know you’re stressed or feeling the weight of everything so now what?
 To help you think about how to improve your mental health as a working mom, I’m sharing 7 tips to help you take action now.

 Let’s start with stress management

-At times, when a working mom is looking for greater work-life balance, she’s actually looking to manage stress better.
+Sometimes, when a working mom is looking for a more balanced lifestyle, she’s actually looking to manage stress better.
 Let me start by saying I believe some stress is good in our lives.
-It helps us prioritize and can help us move forward.
+It helps us prioritize and stretch our skills or knowledge.
 Chronic, overwhelming stress doesn’t help, though.
 You need to figure out what helps you specifically manage stress.
 I’ll share a few ideas here.
 If you want more actionable tips, check out 10 Tips to Manage Stress as a Working Mom.

-• Practice mindful exercises where you focus all your senses on a visual or on your present moment.
+• Practice mindful exercises where you focus all your senses on a visual or on the present moment.
 This helps you stop the swirl in your brain and be more present.

-• Getting outside is more than changing of scenery.
+• Getting outside is more than changing scenery.
 It can be good to move your body.
-Or you can be mindful and focus attention on the sounds of nature.
+Or you add a layer of mindfulness and focus attention on the sounds of nature.
 This can have a calming effect.

 Define and maintain boundaries

 Our minds need downtime each night to be at our best.
-Sure, you might have seasons when you work late.
-Working long hours and having high-stress long-term can lead to burnout, though.
-And working from home makes it easier to hop online for one more email that turns into hours since you don’t have the mental stopping point of walking out of an office.
+Yes, you might have seasons when you work late for stretches of time.
+Working long hours and having long-term high stress levels can lead to burnout, though.
+And working from home makes it easier to hop online for one more email that turns into hours, since you don’t have the mental stopping point of walking out of an office.
 Get a lot more tips on boundaries.

-• Set a schedule so people know when you’re actively working.
-It’s similar to your normal hours in an office.
-When your time is done, you can shift your focus to family and life.
+• If you work from home, set a schedule so people know when you’re actively working.
+It’s essentially your work or office hours in the office.
+When your work time is done, shift your focus to family and life.
 It also helps you be more present.

 Take time for Self-care

 As working moms, it’s easy to put the needs of your family or work front and center.
-You’re often pulled in many directions and self-care moves down the already long to-do list.
-You must make the time for self-care to be at your best, though.
+You’re often pulled in many directions, and self-care moves down the already long to-do list.
+Self-care helps you be your best in all your roles, though.
 I’ve got you covered if you want to know more about setting aside time for self-care.
 I’ve got two tips to get you started:

 • Getting enough sleep absolutely matters.
-Have a nighttime routine that gives your mind and body that signal that it’s time to shift to falling asleep instead of getting things done.
+Have a nighttime routine that gives your mind and body a signal that it’s time to shift to falling asleep instead of getting things done.

 The pandemic has been hard on working moms.
 Let's start talking about tips to improve working mothers' mental health.
 Mompowerment